 This post may contain affiliate links.
 Please read my disclosure policy.

-Try our unique and delicious Oatmeal Jammys!
-These terrific little tart-like cookiesย are true gems.
+Unique and delicious Oatmeal Jammys!
+These terrific little tart-like cookies are true gems and so much easier to make than you’d think.

-They’re crispy, tender, buttery shortbread oatmeal cookies filled with jam and a sprinkle of streusel around the edges.
-While Oatmeal Jammys take a little longer to assemble than a simple slice and bake cookie, they’re easy to make and worth every minute in the kitchen.
+These cookies are crispy, tender, buttery shortbread oatmeal cookies filled with jam and a sprinkle of streusel around the edges.
+While Oatmeal Jammys take a minute to assemble they’re easy to make and worth every minute in the kitchen.
 We love these unique Oatmeal Jammys and bet you will too!

 Use a variety of jams for beautiful jewel-toned treats.

-The jam sets up when the cookies cool.
+The jam sets up as the cookies cool.

-After baking, cool the Oatmeal Jammys in the pan for at least five minutes before removing to a wire rack.
+Cool the Oatmeal Jammys in the pan for at least five minutes before removing to a wire rack.
 The cookies are crumbly when hot but hold together beautifully once cooled.
-After the cookies are cool the jam is not at all sticky and only slightly tacky.
-You can easily store the Oatmeal Jammys stacked between layers of wax paper or parchment in an airtight container.
-The cookies don’t stick to the paper and won’t look messy.
+After the cookies are cool, the jam is not at all sticky and only slightly tacky.
+You can easily store the cookies stacked between layers of wax paper or parchment in an airtight container.
+They don’t stick to the paper and won’t look messy.

-These Oatmeal Jammys are best stored at room temperature and will keep for up to five days.
+These are best stored at room temperature and will keep for up to five days.
 If you’re looking for a fun, delicious and beautiful laundry day baking project, give these a try!
-Both projects are of the hurry-up-and-wait variety. ย Fold a load of clothes, bake a pan of cookies. ย Repeat. ย ๐
+Both projects are of the hurry-up-and-wait variety.
+Fold a load of clothes, bake a pan of cookies.
+Repeat. 🙂

 Here’s another option for making Oatmeal Jammys.